vgrillot/supersonic-machine/README.md

 2x is lit
 score 3000
 bonus +1000
-bonus is resetx on new ball
+bonus is reset on new ball

 #### Star roll over